Sulstice/DeepCure/README.md

 Compound            |  Visual Inspection Results :-------------------------:|:-------------------------:
+Methazolamide | Was incorrect binding into the inhibitor, the pose depicted in the x-ray of 1bzm bound through the nitrogen.
+Instead the software chose for it's top candidates binding into the double oxygen instead (More electron donors).
-Methazolamide | Direct Binding into the active site and seemingly correct pose in the pocket validating inhibitor Polmacoxib | Direct Binding into the active site and seemingly correct pose in the pocket validating inhibitor.
+Polmacoxib | Direct Binding into the active site and seemingly correct pose in the pocket validating inhibitor.
 Also expansion of the Chains, A and B you can verify that the conformation looks seemingly correct.
 (R)-Methocarbamol | Direct Binding into the active site and seemingly correct pose in the pocket validating inhibitor (S)-Methocarbamol |  Direct Binding into the active site and seemingly correct pose in the pocket validating inhibitor